-330-3.2.1 General: Place the mixture only when the surface upon which it is to be placed has been previously prepared, is intact, firm, dry, clean, and the tack or prime coat, with acceptable spread rate, is properly broken or cured.
-Do not place friction course until the adjacent shoulder area has been dressed and grassed.

-330-3.2.2 Ambient Air Temperature: Place the mixture only when the air temperature in the shade and away from artificial heat meets requirements of Table 330-1.
+- 330-3.2.1 General: Place the mixture only when the surface upon which it is to be placed has been previously prepared, is intact, firm, dry, clean, and the tack or prime coat, with acceptable spread rate, is properly broken or cured.
+Do not place friction course until the adjacent shoulder area has been dressed and grassed. - 330-3.2.2 Ambient Air Temperature: Place the mixture only when the air temperature in the shade and away from artificial heat meets requirements of Table 330-1.
 The minimum ambient temperature requirement may be reduced by 5°F when using warm mix technology, if mutually agreed to by both the Engineer and the Contractor.
-For FC-5 mixtures, meet the requirements of 337-7.

-Table 330-1 Ambient Air Temperature Requirements for Paving Layer Thickness or Asphalt Binder Type Minimum Temperature (°F) $\leq 1$ inch 50 Any mixture > 1 inch containing a PG asphalt binder having a high temperature designation ≥ 76°C or ARB-5 45 Any mixture > 1 inch containing a PG asphalt binder having a high temperature designation < 76°C 40
+Table 330-1 Ambient Air Temperature Requirements for Paving Layer Thickness or Asphalt Binder Type Minimum Temperature (°F) ≤ 1 inch 50 Any mixture > 1 inch containing a PG asphalt binder with a high temperature designation ≥ 76°C 45 Any mixture > 1 inch containing a PG asphalt binder with a high temperature designation < 76°C 40 FC-5 (1) 65